WEC-Sim/WEC-Sim/source/pto.rst

 While the PTO blocks native to WEC-Sim are modeled as a simple linear spring-damper systems, PTO-Sim is capable of modeling many power conversion chains (PCC) such as mechanical drivetrain and hydraulic drivetrain.
 PTO-Sim is made of native Simulink blocks coupled with WEC-Sim, using WEC-Sim's user-defined PTO blocks, where the WEC-Sim response (relative displacement and velocity for linear motion and angular position and velocity for rotary motion) is the PTO-Sim input.
 Similarly, the PTO force or torque is the WEC-Sim input.
-For more information on how PTO-Sim works, refer to [So et al., 2015], and the `PTO and Control webinar <http://wec-sim.github.io/WEC-Sim/webinars.html#webinar-3-pto-and-control>`_.
+For more information on how PTO-Sim works, refer to [So et al., 2015], and :ref:`webinar3`.

-The files for the PTO-Sim tutorials described in this section can be found in the `WEC-Sim Applications repository <https://github.com/WEC-Sim/WEC-Sim_Applications>`_ **PTO-Sim** example.
+The files for the PTO-Sim tutorials described in this section can be found in the **PTO-Sim** examples on the `WEC-Sim Applications repository <https://github.com/WEC-Sim/WEC-Sim_Applications>`_ .

 Tutorial: RM3 with PTO-Sim